-This Korean fried chicken chain keeps it simple with just two flavors of wings: spicy and soy garlic.
+It's easy to walk toward Nats Park when you're hopping off the metro at the Navy Yard station.
+But if you do this, you'll miss out on Bonchon Chicken, a Korean fried chicken spot that keeps it simple with just two flavors of wings: spicy and soy garlic.
 Get them both.
 What Bonchon lacks in choices is quickly made up for in flavor and double-fried crispiness.
-If you choose to eat wings at the nearby Buffalo Wild Wings instead, you will be awarded no points, and may god have mercy on your soul.
+If you choose to eat wings at the nearby Buffalo Wild Wings instead, you will be awarded no points, and may the baseball gods have mercy on your soul.

-This New England-style seafood spot is right next to Nats Park along the Anacostia River.
+This New England-style seafood spot is behind the centerfield entrance of the ballpark, along the Anacostia River.
 It takes all the good from Massachusetts (clam chowder, lobster rolls, and a raw bar), and leaves the bad (Patriots fans).
-Stop by for a sit down meal in the upscale-but-not-too fancy dining room - a solid choice for that second or third date - or grab one of their massive seafood towers (appropriately dubbed “The Kraken”) and some northeastern brews at their outdoor bar.
-Nationals first baseman Ryan Zimmerman is an investor, too, so that’s already some good Nats mojo before the first pitch is even thrown.
+Stop by for a sit down meal in the upscale-but-not-too-fancy dining room, a solid choice for that second or third date.
+Or grab one of their massive seafood towers (appropriately dubbed “The Kraken”) and some brews at their outdoor bar.
+Retired Nationals star Ryan Zimmerman is an investor, too, so that’s already some good Nats mojo before the first pitch is even thrown.

 Sometimes a Bud Light and mediocre cover band is all you need.
-Fenced in by shipping containers and construction (very romantic), The Bullpen is an old reliable and opens two hours before every Nats game.
-There are a couple of food trucks, but it’s mostly for drinking, cornhole tournaments, and a convenient walk to the stadium.
+Fenced in by shipping containers and construction (very romantic), The Bullpen is the only spot on the guide that is only open during baseball season, but it’s some of the most fun you’ll have outside the ballpark.
+It opens two hours before every Nats game and has Happy Hour from the third to seventh innings.
+There are a couple of food trucks, but use this place for drinking, cornhole tournaments, and its convenient walk to the stadium.
 It’s not what you want for every pre-game, but when you’re with a big group and looking for some cheap beer, it gets the job done.
-If you never make it to the actual game, happy hour is from the third to seventh innings.